 Interactive Site Visits

-Walk in the footsteps of a patient – from helipad to active trauma ward – at the R Adams Cowley Shock Trauma Center at UMD and "Scrub Up" as you play the role of a physician diagnosing a patient at Johns Hopkin's Medicine Simulation Center.
+Walk in the footsteps of a patient – from helipad to active trauma ward – at the R Adams Cowley Shock Trauma Center at UMD and "scrub up" as you play the role of a physician diagnosing a patient at the Johns Hopkins Medicine Simulation Center.

 University of Maryland (UMD)

-You will have the opportunity to experience an in-depth visit to the R Adams Cowley Shock Trauma Center at the University of Maryland (UMD) Medical Center, where you will see aspects of a working trauma care facility - from the helipad to the active trauma ward, experience UMD School of Medicine's Gross Anatomy Lab through hands-on guided examinations led by current medical students, and have a chance to learn and practice medical training techniques at a medical training facility.
+You will have the opportunity to experience an in-depth visit to the R Adams Cowley Shock Trauma Center at the University of Maryland (UMD) Medical Center, where you will see aspects of a working trauma care facility, experience UMD School of Medicine's Gross Anatomy Lab through hands-on guided examinations led by current medical students, and have a chance to learn and practice medical training techniques at a medical training facility.

 Johns Hopkins Medicine Simulation Center